maidsafe/rfcs/proposed/Launcher-as-a-service.md

 1. Unique random 64 byte ID for this app - App-ID (because names of different binaries can be same if they are in different locations on the same machine - thus we need a unique identifier for the binary across all machines)
 2. Unique Directory Id (a 64 byte ID associated with a directory) and an associated unique Root [Directory Listing](https://github.com/maidsafe/safe_nfs/blob/master/src/directory_listing/mod.rs) `<APP-ROOT-DIR>` for this app - `XYZ-Root-Dir`.
 For directory name conflicts append numbers so that they can exist on a file system - e.g. `XYZ-1-Root-Dir`.
 This shall be created inside `<USER’S-PRIVATE-ROOT-DIRECTORY-ID>/`.
 - `<APP-ROOT-DIR>` shall be always **unversioned** and **private** (i.e. encrypted with app-specific crypto keys).
 Any requirement for a versioned or public directory from the app can be managed by the app itself by creating further subdirectories.
-- The user is asked if this app should be given read/write access to the `SAFEDrive` directory.
 - Append this information in `<LAUNCHER-CONFIG-FILE>` = `<MAIDSAFE-SPECIFIC-CONFIG-ROOT>/LauncherReservedDirectory/LauncherConfigurationFile` (This is what the DNS crate currently does too inside `<MAIDSAFE-SPECIFIC-CONFIG-ROOT>/DnsReservedDirectory/DnsConfigurationFile`.) - format shall be CBOR (concise-binary-object-representation).
 ```
 [